Ways to Give

 A recurring gift is a gift that is set up to be processed on a set schedule, such as a monthly payment.
 It can be an opened ended gift that runs until you notify us to stop or can be set up with a specific end date in mind.
 Due to PCI compliance requirements we do not store credit card information at Drury so recurring gifts can only be set up through the online giving process.
 Simply follow the steps below and click on the recurring gift button rather than the one-time gift button.

 Please visit our webpage www.drury.edu/alumni and click on the MAKE A GIFT button.
 This will take you to our secure payment site where you can begin by typing in the gift amount and choosing from our pull down list of available funds.
 If you don't see the fund you are looking for please choose other to type in any notes you might like to make on where you would like your gift to be applied.
 Click on ADD DONATION and you will be taken to the payment screen and asked for your credit card information.
 Just click on DONATE NOW when you are finished.

 You will receive an email from our office to confirm that your recurring gift has been established and you will receive a consolidated acknowledgement of your recurring gift payments at the end of the calendar year.

 Give to student scholarships and open up a world of opportunity to current and future Drury students.
 Scholarships create life-changing opportunities for Drury students.
 By giving to a scholarship, you can make a direct impact on a Drury student's future.

-To give to a scholarship or create a scholarship in the name of a loved one, please email the Office of Alumni and Development or Debra Course at 417-873-7320.
+To give to a scholarship or create a scholarship in the name of a loved one, please email the Office of University Advancement or contact Debra Course at 417-873-7320.